The ImpactLab Fellowship

 Empowering, individualized, action-oriented Professional Development.

-The ImpactLab Teacher Fellowship helps passionate teachers turn an idea into a “solution” in a supportive, small-group format with the guidance of an experienced coach.
+The ImpactLab Fellowship helps passionate educators (teachers, administrators, staff) turn an idea for change into a full-fledged “solution” by providing community, coaching and key innovation and leadership concepts.
 Over the span of ten months (September through June) our Fellows:

-Connect with innovative teachers from across the US.
+Connect with innovative educators from across the US.
 Develop lasting relationships and expand your professional network.
-Become part of an active and expanding education innovation community.

 "I have some questions."